What is the iBehave Network?

-The first goal of this network of scientists and clinicians is to define the structure of natural, flexible behaviors and their neuronal implementation.
-Our second goal is to improve our understanding of the mechanisms of disturbed behavior in common neurological and neuropsychiatric disorders, with the aim of driving innovation and development in diagnosis and therapy.
+Our network of scientists and clinicians aims to define natural behaviors and their neuronal implementation and understand mechanisms of disturbed behavior in neurological and neuropsychiatric disorders.
+This will drive innovation in diagnosis and therapy.